 HCL is a non-profit community organization working to improve literacy rates by connecting literary providers and resources to adult learners.
 At Gethsemane, HCL coordinates GED and ESL classes for adults, many of whom are recent immigrants to the United States.
 Classes are Monday-Thursday in the mornings and evenings.

 Houston reVision is relationships for kids on the edge. reVision, a non-profit organization birthed from St. Luke’s UMC, leverages the power of kinship community by connecting kids on the edge with mentors, positive peers, and life-changing resources.
-On Monday nights, Gethsemane becomes a safe place for kids in the neighborhood simply to be, eat, rest, and play.
+On Thursday nights, Gethsemane becomes a safe place for kids in the neighborhood simply to be, eat, learn, rest and play.